FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/smart_contract.md

     function create() public returns(int){
         TableFactory tf = TableFactory(0x1001);  // TableFactory's address is fixed at 0x1001
         // To create a table t_test.
 Table's key_field as name.
 Table's value_field as item_id and item_name.
-        // key_field indicates the row that AMDB's primary key value_field represents in the table.
+        // key_field indicates the row that amdb-proxy's primary key value_field represents in the table.
 The row can be multiple and spearated by commas. int count = tf.createTable("t_test", "name", "item_id,item_name");
         emit CreateResult(count);